-Vertical variations of the cGEV parameters are approximated using the three lowest order Legendre polynomials.
-Although best scores are obtained if the post-processing is performed for each level independently, the unified description only results in a slight degradation of skill at the intermediate layers.
-The unified description induces a small bias at 10 m with gusts being 330 slightly overestimated.
-Extrapolation of the cGEV parameters towards the 10 m and the upper most level generates large biases and thereby degrades skill.
-In contrast, interpolation towards intermediate levels is very successful, since the degradation in terms of predictive skill is barely significant when excluding the model level.
-The post-processing therefore not only provides calibrated predictive distributions of gusts at the observed levels, but also at arbitrary heights of the weather mast.
+Vertical variations of the cGEV parameters are approximated using the three lowest-order Legendre polynomials.
+Although the best scores are obtained if the post-processing is performed for each level independently, the unified description only results in a slight degradation of skill at the intermediate layers.
+The unified description induces a small bias at 10 m, with gusts being slightly overestimated.
+Extrapolation of the cGEV parameters towards the 10 m level and the uppermost level generates large biases and thereby degrades skill.
+In contrast, interpolation towards intermediate levels is very successful, as the degradation in terms of predictive skill is barely significant when excluding the model level.
+Therefore, the post-processing method not only provides calibrated predictive distributions of gusts at the observed levels but also at arbitrary heights of the weather mast.

-- Our post-processing strategy is applicable to NWP forecasts without relevant changes, except for the selection of the covariates.
-Particularly, if applied to ensemble forecasts, additional predictors such as the predictive uncertainty, quantiles or probabilities for threshold exceedances as derived from the ensemble may be considered.
-For an example of how to include ensemble statistics into the post-processing see Wahl (2015).
-In Friederichs et al. (2018, F2018) a similar approach is applied to COSMO-DE-EPS forecasts to predict 6 hourly maxima of 10m wind gusts.
-Although not really comparable (i.e. hourly maxima in this study - 6 hourly maxima in F2018; a variety of covariates as predictors in this study - wind variables only in - F2018), they obtain a BSS for a 14.8 m/s threshold and a QSS for the 99% quantile of about 40%, respectively.
-The forecast lead time in their study is between 12 and 18 hours.
-This suggests that forecasts errors at lead times of about 1 day for 6 hourly maxima is small enough to obtain reasonable skill.
-The respective skill scores at the 10 m level in this study amount to about

-24% for the BSS and about 53% for the QSS.
-The skill scores are comparable and suggest, that similar skill scores may be obtained at higher levels.
+Our post-processing strategy is applicable to NWP forecasts without relevant changes, except for the selection of the covariates.
+Particularly, if applied to ensemble forecasts, additional predictors such as the predictive uncertainty, quantiles, or probabilities for threshold exceedances as derived from the ensemble may be considered.
+For an example of how to include ensemble statistics into the post-processing approach, see Wahl (2015).
+In Friederichs et al. (2018), a similar approach is applied to COSMO-DE-EPS forecasts to predict 6-hourly maxima of 10 m wind gusts.
+Although not really comparable, i.e. hourly maxima in this study but 6-hourly maxima in the above-mentioned study and a variety of covariates as predictors in this study but wind variables only in Friederichs et al. (2018), they obtain a BSS for a 14.8 m s^{-1} threshold and a QSS for the 99% quantile of about 40%.
+The forecast lead time in their study is between 12 and 18 h.
+This suggests that forecast errors at lead times of about 1 d for 6-hourly maxima are small enough to obtain reasonable skill.
+The respective skill scores at the 10 m level in this study amount to about 24% for the BSS and about 53% for the QSS.
+The skill scores are comparable and suggest that similar skill scores may be obtained at higher levels.

-345 The strength of spatial dependency of gusts is assessed using the Pickands dependence function.
+The strength of the spatial dependency of gusts is assessed using the Pickands dependence function.
 The gusts at the different heights are highly dependent.
 Conditioning the gusts on the COSMO-REA6 covariates reduces the dependency of the residuals between heights.
-This reduction in dependence is significantly modulated by the stability of the atmosphere as given by the lifted index in the sense that an unstable atmosphere increases mixing and thereby dependency.
+This reduction in dependence is significantly modulated by the stability of the atmosphere as given by the lifted index in the sense that an unstable atmosphere increases mixing and, therefore, dependency.
 Dependency is not simply a function of distance.
-For a full spatial model description of the gusts, dependency needs to be modelled as a function of 250 atmosphere and ition as well as height.
+For a full spatial model description of the gusts, dependency needs to be modelled as a function of atmospheric condition as well as height.